 Positive results from non-clinical studies and clinical trials of our product candidates may not necessarily be predictive of the results we or our collaborators may obtain from subsequent non-clinical studies or clinical trials using the same product candidate or other product candidates.
 For example, unlike earlier trials of zuranolone in MDD and PPD, the Phase 3 MOUNTAIN Study evaluating zuranolone in patients with MDD did not meet its primary endpoint.
 We or our collaborators may find that ongoing or future clinical trials of zuranolone or any of our other product candidates may also fail to meet their primary endpoints.
-Similarly, we are studying brexanolone in the treatment of advanced COVID-19-related acute respiratory distress syndrome, or ARDS, in a Phase 3 clinical trial based on our analysis of earlier preclinical data and clinical data from a different indication.
-There is no guarantee that brexanolone will be able to mitigate the morbidity and mortality associated with advanced COVID-19-related ARDS.
 Similarly, interim results from non-clinical studies and clinical trials may not be predictive of results of a non-clinical study or clinical trial once completed.

-We or our collaborators may also observe safety issues in clinical trials or non-clinical studies of our product candidates that we or they did not observe or appreciate in earlier stage clinical studies or non-clinical studies, or a different rate or severity of events, including as a result of an increase in dosing, studying a different patient population or different indication than previously studied, or administering a product candidate with a concomitant medication.
-For example, as part of ongoing clinical development efforts, we are currently evaluating a 50 mg dose in our pivotal Phase 3 clinical trials for zuranolone.
-This dose is expected to achieve higher patient exposures than those observed in patients in earlier clinical trials of zuranolone.
-We are also evaluating a higher dose of SAGE-324 in our Phase 2 clinical trial in essential tremor than we studied in our earlier exploratory study in this disease.
-These studies may result in unexpected adverse events or raise other safety issues or may otherwise generate negative results.
+We or our collaborators may also observe safety issues in clinical trials or non-clinical studies of our product candidates that we or they did not observe or appreciate in earlier stage clinical studies or non-clinical studies, or a different rate or severity of events, including as a result of an increase in dosing or in frequency or duration of dosing, studying a different patient population or different indication than previously studied, or administering a product candidate with a concomitant medication.
+For example, we evaluated a 50 mg dose of zuranolone in our WATERFALL Study in patients with MDD, and as part of our ongoing clinical development efforts, we continue to evaluate a 50 mg dose in our ongoing pivotal Phase 3 clinical trials for zuranolone, which is expected to achieve higher patient exposures than those observed in patients in earlier clinical trials of zuranolone.
+In our planned dose-ranging study of SAGE-324, we plan to evaluate multiple doses, including the same maximum dose of SAGE-324 that we evaluated in prior studies, but we plan to increase the duration of dosing.
+Any of these studies may result in unexpected adverse events or raise other safety issues or may otherwise generate negative results.